Art Tells a Story: Podcasting at Fleisher

 Carroll’s insights on audio editing come from his work as with WHYY, RadioLab, Vox, Gimlet, and other popular networks.
 However, he believes his background as a musician sets him apart from other editors because he’s always thinking sonically how things fit into a story before he gets to the words.
 He also has a laundry list of tips and tricks for producing good audio and telling meaningful stories.

 Suggested reading for Carroll’s workshop is Out on the Wire by the Pennsylvania Academy of Fine Arts teacher and cartoonist Jessica Abel.
 The book is a nonfiction graphic novel, written with the help of This American Life creator and host Ira Glass, that Carroll says helped him a lot when he was beginning to freelance radio stories for WHYY.

 If you’re ready to tell your own stories, register today for Carroll’s workshop.
-It will also be offered in the winter, beginning Tuesday, February 11.

 This story was written by Kailee Walsh, who is interning with Fleisher’s communications department this fall.
 Kailee is a senior journalism student at The College of New Jersey.
 She thinks Philadelphia is the center of the universe and loves to watch movies.